gsilviHQS/PaperOracle/README.md

 # API KEY
 To use the program, you need an API key from OpenAI.
 You can create a free account at https://beta.openai.com/, which will give you 18$ to try it out for hundreds of trials.
 Once you have an account, you can create/find your APIKEY under Personal->View API Keys.
+Once you have it you can save it in a local API.txt file to retrieve it automatically.

 # Libraries
 You also may need to install the openai library: `pip install openai`